A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Abstract

 \section{Abstract}

 \textit{Group-based} cryptography is a relatively unexplored family in post-quantum cryptography, and the so-called Semidirect Discrete Logarithm Problem (\sdlp{}) is one of its most central problems.
-However, the complexity of \sdlp{} and its relationship to more well-known hardness problems, particularly with respect to its security against quantum adversaries, has not been well understood and was a significant open problem for researchers in this area.
-In this paper we give the first dedicated security analysis of \sdlp{}.
+However, the complexity of the general case of \sdlp{} and its relationship to more well-known hardness problems, particularly with respect to its security against quantum adversaries, has not been well understood and was a significant open problem for researchers in this area.
+In this paper we give the first dedicated security analysis of the general case of \sdlp{}.
 In particular, we provide a connection between \sdlp{} and group actions, a context in which quantum subexponential algorithms are known to apply.
 We are therefore able to construct a subexponential quantum algorithm for solving \sdlp{}, thereby classifying the complexity of \sdlp{} and its relation to known computational problems.